Villa Giulia (Ventotene): The site

 The baths are well preserved, with calidarium, tepidarium, and frigidarium which had a splendid view over the sea and built in opus reticulatum that dates to the early Augustan era.

+Many architectural decorations including frescoes, stuccoes, mosaics and Campana reliefs were found in the northern area of the villa in 1990-2005.

 As there were no natural springs on the island, rain water had to be collected in cisterns and two huge ones covering 700 m2 and over 1200 m2 were built further south on the island, today called the Cistern di Villa Stefania and that of the Prisoners on the north-west.

 The baths

 The baths are the best preserved part of the villa and are near to the residential area, along the edge of the cliffs where erosion has caused parts of the buildings to collapse.
 They are laid out on a different axis than the garden area.
 They included several pools and had a monumental stairway down to the sea.

 The large baths included a suite of heated rooms: after the apodyterium (the dressing room) were the heated rooms, the tepidarium and the calidarium.
 Most notable of several pools is a grand semi-circular piscina calida (hot pool), with a novel and complex heating system on several levels, and the largest example in the ancient world.
 Of a later date, the calidarium had an exedra on its smallest side and was not aligned with the piscina calida, suggesting it was a later hot pool.

 To heat such a large piscina calida, three tunnels for stokers led to circular furnace rooms, higher than the tunnels and where a tuff wall prevented fumes from entering the tunnels.
-Heat rose from the furnaces through three openings into the hypocaust above between the suspended floor of the pool and a subfloor.
+Heat rose from the furnaces through three openings into the hypocaust above, between the suspended floor of the pool and a subfloor.

 In a rare example of the use of metal in a Roman heating system, above each of the three furnaces was a so-called samovar, a domed metal plate supported by brick pilae on the sides, and which was part of the pool floor and in direct contact with the water.
 The hypocaust was also unusual in using metal verticals and grids to free the heating space from brick obstacles and increase circulation of hot air improving the heating of the pool floor.

 The use of metal and iron which were only used in Roman times in buildings where the high cost for this type of advanced technology could be borne or justified in terms of cultural prestige, as in imperial buildings, shows the exceptional quality of the baths.